AmitLevinson/miscellaneous-functions/iterated-two-sample-t-test/README.md

 the difference is 0).

 After learning SPSS in my undergrad I found R’s iterating ability amazing.
-When the time came and I had to analyze some of my pilot survey data I wanted to test difference between two groups across many variables.
+When the time came and I had to analyze some of my survey data I wanted to test difference between two groups across many variables.
 Knowing something like this is possible in R, I came across this exact question in the [rstudio community website](https://community.rstudio.com/t/use-dplyr-to-do-grouped-t-tests-and-get-number-of-observations-simultanously/23561) where [Tyler Bradley](https://community.rstudio.com/u/tbradley) provided an elegant solution.

-### Simulated data
+## Simulated data

 Let’s see his solution and then see some minor revisions I adopted for a ‘real world case’ (A simulated pilot survey).